specifics/aero-structures/README.md

 **Disclaimer:** All content on this page is provided on a strictly informational basis.
 The contributor(s) to this page cannot assume any responsibility, in any manner whatsoever, for the use readers make of the information presented herein, or the devices, systems, or calculations resulting therefrom.
 It is the responsibility of the reader to determine if the data and information provided are in agreement with the latest design allowables.

 # <a name="rationale"></a>Rationale
-Engineers frequently have to effectively communicate analysis and findings to their colleagues, managers, and clients.
-A problem occurs when the engineer fails to document their process in a meaningful and accessible way.
-As programmers quickly learn, the person who is most likely to be confused when reading your code is your future self — especially when you neglected to include comments and docstrings.
-This page is a first step in documenting my most frequently used analysis tools, and hopefully serve as a template for you to do the same.
+Engineers frequently have to communicate analysis and findings to their colleagues, managers, and clients.
+A problem occurs when the engineer fails to communicate effectively for the intended audience, and also when he or she doesn't document their process in a meaningful and accessible way for later reference.
+As programmers quickly learn, the person who's most likely to be confused when reading your code is your future self.
+This page is a first step in documenting analysis tools that I frequently use, and hopefully serve as a template for you to do the same.

 Another, more aerospace-specific problem exists for professional engineers and students.
-While there are many resources for aerospace engineering, much of it is scattered about disparate places around the net (e.g. [NASA NTRS](https://ntrs.nasa.gov/search.jsp), countless threads on [Eng-Tips](http://www.eng-tips.com/)) and around the world.
+While there are many resources for aerospace engineering, much of it is scattered about disparate places around the net (e.g. countless threads on [Eng-Tips](http://www.eng-tips.com/)) and around the world.
 The aerospace industry in particular has a lot of "tribal" knowledge that becomes lost when veteran engineers, mechanics, and fabricators retire or pass away without disseminating their decades of experience and knowledge to the next generation.
 There's simply no replacement for this knowledge, and very little of it makes it into modern aerospace texts, let alone the lecture hall.
+Even when this knowledge is documented in design manuals, they are no replacement for an experienced mentor.

 For students, this is problematic when trying to attain the requisite knowledge to enter a very limited and competitive job market.
 Some of these resources will address the *"Why didn't I learn this in school?"* moments that new engineers will almost certainly encounter during their formative years.
 Hopefully these resources will accelerate that learning process and save young engineers from committing serious but preventable mistakes.